 - Calendar shares each team member’s schedule so your staff can better connect and collaborate.

 Smart tools to ease your operations

 Some of the smart tech tools that you can include, according to HR News in May 2021:

-- Productivity tools: Some of the tools that you can use to amplify your output include ZenWriter, Teux Deux, Password, or Toggl.
+- Productivity tools: Some tools you can use to amplify your output include ZenWriter, Teux Deux, Password, or Toggl.

 - Management tools: You can use Basecamp/CampFire, Trello, or Google Apps to manage your projects and track their progress.

-- Networking tools: Because you need to gather more clients, you can utilize tools such as WordPress, Pluggio, or AWeber/MailChimp to network.
+- Networking tools: Because you need to gather more clients, you can utilize WordPress, Pluggio, or AWeber/MailChimp to network.

 - Also, Presentation tools like Prezi and Join.Me can help you present to clients or hold a conference call with your team.

 PR pros continually struggle to prove their worth due to so many intangibles in their results, and the fight to show ROI can intensify for communication consultants or a digital agency trying to land that next big client account.
 Beki Winchel from PR Daily suggests using Adobe’s Marketing Cloud, social analytics software, Nuvi or Talkwalker, or a PR monitoring tool, such as Trendkite.
 These tools can gather analytics and data to help you make campaign decisions and measure your ROI to show your client how you’ve boosted their bottom line.

 Free tools: If your budget is minimal, you can use resources such as Social Mention.